Skip to content

 Upper East Ghana, Africa

 Shea butter is in demand.
 Yet the women who produce it make very little money.
 What’s more, poor working conditions mean many of them are not fit to work by their 40s.
 So, what can we do?
 We’ve documented the current situation to galvanise support from those who can help.
-We will contribute our occupational safety and health (OSH) expertise while working alongside our partners to make these women’s lives safer and healthier.
+We are contributing our occupational safety and health (OSH) expertise while working alongside our partners to make these women’s lives safer and healthier.

 These are based on the risk assessment recommendations for a safer and healthier working life for the shea butter workers and include both short- and long-term targets.
 You can download the risk assessment at the bottom of this page.